Converter for Media – Ottimizza le immagini | Converte le immagini in formato WebP e AVIF

 Installazione

-1. Upload the plugin files to /wp-content/plugins/webp-converter-for-media directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the /wp-content/plugins/webp-converter-for-media directory, or install the plugin through the WordPress plugins screen directly.

-4. Click on the button Start Bulk Optimization and wait.
+4. Click on the Start Bulk Optimization button and wait.

 5. Check if everything works fine using this tutorial.